filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

 ### Actor code in detail

 The code that defines an actor in the Filecoin network is seperated into different methods.
 Messages sent to an actor contain information on which method(s) to call, and the input parameters for those methods.
-Additionally, actor code interacts with a _runtime_ object, which contains information on the general state of network, such as the current epoch, and cryptographic signatures and proof validations. gas model: charges for execution of actors
+Additionally, actor code interacts with a _runtime_ object, which contains information on the general state of network, such as the current epoch, and cryptographic signatures and proof validations.
+Like smart contracts in other blockchains, actors must pay a _gas fee_, which is some predetermined amount of Fil to offset the cost (network resources used, etc.) of a transaction.

 ### Types of built-in actors